anyaevostinar/anyaevostinar.github.io/classes/257-s25/lab-psycopg2.md

         print(records)
     ```

 6. You might want to be able to use arguments in your queries, which you can do with a particular syntax ([more details are in the psycopg2 documentation](https://www.psycopg.org/docs/usage.html#passing-parameters-to-sql-queries)).
-Here is an example method for your reference (that uses the earthquake data):
+Here is an example method for your reference (that uses some earthquake data):
     ```python
     def getQuakesAboveMagnitude(self, magnitude):
         try: